Brad Pitt And Jennifer Aniston Reunion Reportedly Continues: Justin Theroux Feeling Threatened?

 “Brad told [Jennifer] he’s having a hard time with his split.”

 So is Justin Theroux feeling threatened by the rekindled relationship?
-The insider said that Justin is all right with the renewed friendship, and that Theroux feels “Jen just wants to be nice.”
+The insider said Justin is all right with the renewed friendship and that Theroux feels “Jen just wants to be nice.”

 In addition, Justin recently gushed about his marriage, describing how much he appreciates his romance with Jennifer, reported Closer magazine.